Pearse Street: Properties

 St Andrew's Resource Centre is at Nos.
 114-116 and provides various adult education programmes and daycare for the elderly.
 It originally opened as a Roman Catholic school in 1897, accommodating 1,200 children.
 The school closed in 1972 and reopened in its current form in 1989.

 Further east along the street is the Pearse Street Public Library at Nos.
 138-144, which has supported the Gilbert Library, a research facility, and the City Archives, on its first floor since 2003.
 The building was designed by C. J. McCarthy and opened in 1909.
 It is constructed from Mount Charles sandstone and Ballinasloe limestone and built in a classical style.
-The building has been modified several times, and was extensively redesigned internally to support the City Archives.
+The building has been modified several times and was extensively redesigned internally to support the City Archives.

 Beyond the library, the street becomes residential.
 The Winter Garden is a set of apartments on the corner of Pearse Street and Erne Street.
 It was designed by Paul O'Dwyer and opened in 1999 and designed around a glazed internal street.
 Shortly beyond this is Pearse Square (formerly Queen Square).
 The square was constructed in 1839 but was slow to develop; there is still an undeveloped plot at the south-east end by Pearse Street.

 The eastern extent of Pearse Street holds the Gallery Quay apartments and MacMahon Bridge at Grand Canal Dock, where numerous high-tech offices and high-rise apartment buildings can be found, in an area sometimes dubbed Silicon Docks.
 The street becomes Ringsend Road, and later Bridge Street around Ringsend Bridge, on its continuation into Dublin 4.

 The Cuban embassy is located on this street within the Westland Square premises at number 32.

-A hugely popular local community bakery called Bread 41 is located at number 41 Pearse Street and is popular with locals and tourists alike with its range of naturally leavened sourdough breads, pastry delights and season food offerings.
-This bakery is leading the way with its "Move to Zero" waste programme and is worth visiting.
+The Royal Irish Yacht Club had premises on Clarendon Buildings, Great Brunswick Street from the early 1830s prior to their move to Kingstown.